awsdocs/amazon-eks-user-guide/doc_source/managing-add-ons.md

    ```
    aws eks describe-addon-configuration --addon-name vpc-cni --addon-version v1.12.0-eksbuild.1
    ```

-   + This example command provides configuration values using the *`--configuration-values`*\.
+   This example command provides configuration values using the *`--configuration-values`*\.
 Replace the with the desired configuration values you wish to use\.
-If you don't want to provide configuration values then delete the *`--configuration-values`* parameter\.
+If you don't want to provide configuration values, then delete the *`--configuration-values`* parameter\.

    ```
-   aws eks create-addon —cluster-name my-cluster —addon-name vpc-cni —addon-version version-number \
+   aws eks create-addon --cluster-name my-cluster --addon-name vpc-cni --addon-version version-number \
-       --service-account-role-arn arn:aws:iam::111122223333:role/role-name --configuration-values '{"resources":{"limits":{"cpu":"100m"}}}' —resolve-conflicts OVERWRITE
+       --service-account-role-arn arn:aws:iam::111122223333:role/role-name --configuration-values '{"resources":{"limits":{"cpu":"100m"}}}' --resolve-conflicts OVERWRITE
    ```

    For a full list of available options, see `[create\-addon](https://docs.aws.amazon.com/cli/latest/reference/eks/create-addon.html)` in the Amazon EKS Command Line Reference\.
 If the add\-on that you created has `aws-marketplace` listed in the `Owner` column of a previous step, then creation may fail, and you may receive an error message similar to the following error\.